jessicablank/employee-tracker/README.md

 ## Description:
  A demonstration of a Content Management System for tracking employee information at a company.
 This command line interface displays data from three SQL tables and allows the user to add or update information in those tables.

+ The user for this project would be a business owner wanting the ability to view and manage the departments, roles, and employees in the company.

 ## Table of Contents:
 * [Installation](#installation-instructions)